Jean-Poul/3sem_CA3_backend/README.md

 GET methods

-1. http://localhost:8080/CA3_Boilerplate/api/jokes (JokeResource.java) will let you see what info Joke_CombinedDTO.java is holding.
+1. https://www.jplm.dk/CA3_Boilerplate_Backend/api/jokes (JokeResource.java) will let you see what info Joke_CombinedDTO.java is holding.

-2. http://localhost:8080/CA3_Boilerplate/api/scrape/sequential (ScrapeResource.java) will let you see info about 4 urls that is called sequentially
+2. https://www.jplm.dk/CA3_Boilerplate_Backend/api/scrape/sequential (ScrapeResource.java) will let you see info about 4 urls that is called sequentially

-3. http://localhost:8080/CA3_Boilerplate/api/scrape/parallel (ScrapeResource.java) will let you see info about 4 urls that is called parallel
+3. https://www.jplm.dk/CA3_Boilerplate_Backend/api/scrape/parallel (ScrapeResource.java) will let you see info about 4 urls that is called parallel

-4. http://localhost:8080/CA3_Boilerplate/api/info/all (UserResource.java) will let you see how many users there are in your database
+4. https://www.jplm.dk/CA3_Boilerplate_Backend/api/info/all (UserResource.java) will let you see how many users there are in your database

-5. http://localhost:8080/CA3_Boilerplate/api/info/user (UserResource.java) will let you see if you can login with a user and token you get from the POST method.
-Remember to add "x-access-token" with the token in the header.
+5. https://www.jplm.dk/CA3_Boilerplate_Backend/api/info/user (UserResource.java) will let you see if you can login with a user and token you get from the POST method.
+Remember to add "x-access-token" with the token in the header and use postman to make it work.

-6. http://localhost:8080/CA3_Boilerplate/api/info/admin (UserResource.java) same steps as endpoint 5 but here you test login for an admin
+6. https://www.jplm.dk/CA3_Boilerplate_Backend/api/info/admin (UserResource.java) same steps as endpoint 5 but here you test login for an admin

-7. http://localhost:8080/CA3_Boilerplate/api/cartoon/first (CartoonResource.java) will let you see the first character in the cartoon api for Rick and Morty
+7. https://www.jplm.dk/CA3_Boilerplate_Backend/api/cartoon/first (CartoonResource.java) will let you see the first character in the cartoon api for Rick and Morty

-8. http://localhost:8080/CA3_Boilerplate/api/cartoon/{id} (CartoonResource.java) will let you see the every character in the cartoon api for Rick and Morty.
+8. https://www.jplm.dk/CA3_Boilerplate_Backend/api/cartoon/{id} (CartoonResource.java) will let you see the every character in the cartoon api for Rick and Morty.
 Id has to be between 1-671)

 POST method

-1. http://localhost:8080/CA3_Boilerplate/api/login (LoginEndpoint.java) with this endpoint you can with a program like postmand create a user which will then send you a token in response.
+1. https://www.jplm.dk/CA3_Boilerplate_Backend/api/login (LoginEndpoint.java) with this endpoint you can with a program like postmand create a user which will then send you a token in response.
 Remember to add a user and password to the body of the request (if using postman)